 Former Milan player Marco Donadel met a weak headed clearance with an equally weak volley which trundled through to Christian Abbiati in the Rossoneri goal.

 Adem Ljajic, however, gave him a much sterner test in the 19th minute.
-The young Serb cut in off the left wing and unleashed a venomous low drive that Abbiati did superbly well to reach and force wide from right at the base of his right post.
+The young Serb cut in off the left wing and unleashed a venomous low drive that Abbiati did superbly well to reach and force wide from the base of his right-hand post.